Thread Review [Comparing Embroidery Floss Brands

 Conclusion

-In conclusion, I would say the poorest quality floss was the Friendship Thread floss.
-It was brittle and the texture wasn’t as nice.
-The second best quality floss was a tie between the Artiste brand and Loops and Threads.
-These were virtually the same in all aspects!
-I still believe that DMC is the best quality floss out of all of the threads I tried in this little experiment.
+I still believe that DMC is the best-quality floss among all the threads I tried in this little experiment.
 It is glossy, durable, and comes in so many different colors and styles of thread.

 I hope you enjoyed this comparison review.
-Let me know if there are any other more affordable and worthwhile thread options if you have any!
+Let me know if there are any other, more affordable, and worthwhile thread options if you have any!